hero-back

 Remember that all standard components allow for customization, but they have constraints.
 If you bypass that and build custom styling with externally developed code, such as CSS and JavaScript, there are some disadvantages.

 Firstly, the customer owns any custom code inserted in the career site using the custom plugin component or placed in the header or footer, meaning that SAP won’t take responsibility for support if something breaks.
 Even though the code works fine today, SAP’s biannual releases might impact the current career site configuration.
-That’s why it’s essential to have a system to test the career site during the release period to catch errors in time to fix them.
+That’s why it’s essential to have a system to test the career site during the release period to catch errors in time and fix them.

 Secondly, your implementation efforts will increase considerably—not just the development effort, but the cost associated with a longer implementation timeline.
 Even though some changes seem very small, they will still need to be tested in all browsers and on different devices to guarantee usability and site consistency.
 Custom changes add up quickly, and so does the effort of guaranteeing that they’ll work everywhere.